dsu-arl/event-gca-ctf-dojo/reverse-engineering/string-analysis-01/DESCRIPTION.md

 1. Run `strings` against the challenge binary.
 2. Examine the output and locate the challenge string.
-3. Run verify and when prompted enter the challenge string.
+3. Run the `verify` script and when prompted enter the challenge string.